Back to Blog

 Mistake #1: Electing S Corp Too Early

-Problem: A new business owner earning $40,000 reads about S Corp tax savings and immediately files Form 2553.
+Problem: A new business owner earning $40,000 reads about S corp tax savings and immediately files Form 2553.
 They spend $2,500 on payroll and tax prep, saving only $1,200 in self-employment tax.

 Impact: Net loss of $1,300, plus the headache of running payroll and filing a corporate return.